Exhumation of bodies of alleged Indian rape victims halted by rain

 The two cousins, from a low-caste community, went missing from their village when they went out to go to the toilet.
 The next morning, villagers found their bodies hanging from a mango tree in a nearby orchard.

-Sex crimes against young girls and women are widespread in India, say activists, adding that females from poor, marginalised, low-caste communities are often the victims.
+Sex crimes against young girls and women are widespread in India, say activists, adding that females from poor, marginalized, low-caste communities are often the victims.

 The poor state of women's safety in India has been in the spotlight since the gang-rape and murder of a 23-year-old student on a moving bus in the capital Delhi in 2012, which led to the introduction of tougher rape laws.